 The Complicated Grief of Suicide

-Dr. Nadine Kaslow, former president of the American Psychological Association, spoke recently on NPR and offered these suggestions for how we can start to make a difference in this epidemic:
+On NPR, Dr. Nadine Kaslow, former president of the American Psychological Association, offered these four suggestions for how we can start to make a difference in the suicide epidemic.

 - Make mental health services more accessible and affordable.
 Often mental health issues go undiagnosed or left untreated because of financial barriers.